Junk science in the marketplace

 What is pseudoscience?

-A gentle introduction to water and its properties; water-cluster facts and fictions.
+A gentle introduction to water and its structure

 About hard water